Amazon lobbyists banned from EU Parliament

 Already a member?

-The arguments provided by giant US online retailer Amazon were not found sufficient by the internal body, and all quaestors were in favour of authorising the secretary general to suspend their long-term access badges, although some in the meeting raised concerns related to the risk of legal action, or the possibility for the lobbyists to find other ways to enter the building.
+The arguments provided by giant US online retailer Amazon were not found sufficient by the internal body, and all quaestors were in favour of authorising the secretary general to withdraw their long-term access badges, although some in the meeting raised concerns related to the risk of legal action, or the possibility for the lobbyists to find other ways to enter the building.

 The ban follows a call by the parliament's employment committee earlier this month, when MEPs decided to take action against the US firm for failing to cooperate with them on various occasions since 2021.

-Note: This article has been updated to reflect Amazon's position